mmahlke/Bioinformatics_DiMeLo-seq/README.md

 + ```dotsize``` specifies the size of the dots in the genome browser plot showing individual reads
 + ```static=True``` allows the output to be written to a .pdf file rather than to be generated interactively in the terminal

 Now let's view the data that it created for us.
+There will be three files:
++ a browser track plot showing read pileup over our selected coordinates with modified bases indicated along the reads
++ a histogram plotting aggregate m6A per position
++ a histogram plotting aggregate fraction m6A/A per position

+In the commands above, we are using the default window size to smooth the aggregate curves (1000 bp).
+You can change the smoothing window with ```smooth= ```.

 ## Viewing large data interactively with OnDemand and IGV